-- Pearson Test of English (PTE)
+Pearson Test of English (PTE)

   - All applicants who complete the scholarship essay within the online application will be considered for a merit-based scholarship.

-- Scholarship funds are limited and do not cover the full cost of tuition and expenses.
+  - Scholarship funds are limited and available in amounts up to the full cost of tuition.

   - Scholarship awards, if received, will be announced within two weeks of the admission decision release.